 A. N. Wallis & Co Ltd are one of the world’s leading Electrical Earthing & Lightning Protection component material manufacturers and suppliers.
 To complement our highly successful material supply business, we also offer a complete Electrical Earthing Design Service.

-Wallis is accredited to ISO 9001:2015 Quality Management System for our design and manufacturing services and is also accredited to OHSAS 18001:2007 for our Health & Safety Management System.
-We are also operating a compliant ISO14001 Environmental Management system.
+Wallis is accredited to ISO 9001:2015 Quality Management System for our design and manufacturing services and is also accredited to ISO 45001:2018 for our Occupational Health & Safety Management System.
+We are also operating a compliant ISO 14001 Environmental Management system.

 We are also accredited to design for and work on the Network Rail Infrastructure under the RISQS scheme, as well as being certified members of Constructionline, UVDB, Supply-Line & CIRAS.

-Our team of highly experienced professional Engineers & Technicians use the world’s most up to date Electrical Earthing Analysis software package CDEGS to assist in the system design process.
+Our team of highly experienced professional Engineers & Technicians use the world’s most up to date Electrical Earthing Analysis software package CDEGS to assist in the Earth Electrode System Design process.
 CDEGS is now recognised as the industry standard earthing design analysis software in the UK and in many other parts of the world.

 Our Earthing Design Manager, Simon Sorsby, is a Chartered Engineer and one of a handful of European Engineers Trained to SES Tech’s Level 1 CDEGS Training course in Montreal, Canada.
 Simon has worked for some of the UK’s largest Companies as well as Distribution Network Operators and Specialist Contractors specialising in the High Voltage (HV) Electrical Transmission and Distribution Industries.

-Our designs not only comply with the relevant National and International Standards, but also follow the ethos of the UK Governments’ Construction, Design & Management (CDM) Regulations 2015.
+Our Earth Electrode System Designs not only comply with the relevant National and International Standards, but also follow the ethos of the UK Governments’ Construction, Design & Management (CDM) Regulations 2015.

 Some of the areas we are working in are:-